evrone/mega-copy/README.md

 mega-copy
 =========

-This is a tool that helps to copy code in bulk.
-Useful when developing similar features
+This is a tool that helps to edit/refactor code in bulk.
+Useful when developing few similar features in your system

 It works with: